pdscopes/slim-auth/README.md

 ## Authorisation
 A middleware to determine whether an authenticated request has authorisation to access the requested route.

-When Authorisation fails the middleware throws an `HttpUnauthorizedException` exception.
+When Authorisation fails the middleware throws an `HttpForbiddenException` exception.

-_Note_: If you need to access the route from within your app middleware you must set '`determineRouteBeforeAppMiddleware`' to `true` in your configuration otherwise `getAttribute('route')` will return `null`.
-The route is always available in route middleware.
+_Note_: If you need to access the route from within your app middleware you will need to add the `Middleware\RoutingMiddleware` middleware to your application just before you call `run()`.